-Green Chile Pork is a slow cooker recipe that’s perfect any time of year!
-Pork shoulder or butt is seasoned with green chiles and spicy seasonings and cooked low and slow, until it’s fork tender.
+Chile verde or green chile pork is a slow cooker recipe that’s perfect any time of year!
+Pork shoulder or butt is seasoned with Hatch green chiles and spicy seasonings and cooked low and slow, until it’s fork tender.
 It’s also gluten free and low-carb.

-This Green Chile Pork is super easy to make!
-I throw everything in the slow cooker, so when I get back from work, there is moist, fall-off-the-bone, shredded pork ready to eat in either tacos or on top of a salad for a low carb and grain free alternative.
+This chile verde pork is super easy to make!
+I throw everything in the slow cooker, so when I get back from work, there is moist, fall-off-the-bone, shredded pork ready to eat in either tacos, or on top of a salad for a low carb and grain free alternative.

 I use the Crock Pot just as much in the summer as I do in the winter.
 Sometimes I don’t feel like heating up the kitchen, and sometimes we’re out playing and I don’t feel like rushing home early to cook.
 It’s a fairly flexible recipe, so feel free to play around with the spices.
 My oldest daughter is not crazy about cumin, so when she’s home, I tend to use less.
 My husband likes it spicy, so sometimes I’ll add more chile powder.
 2 cloves of garlic or 4?
 It doesn’t really matter.
-The size of the shoulder or butt can be anywhere from 2 1/2 pounds to as big as 4 pounds, because the cooking liquid is discarded and just used to cook and flavor the meat.
+The size of the shoulder or butt can be anywhere from 2 1/2 pounds to as big as 4 pounds.

-- 1 pork butt or shoulder, between 2 1/2 to as much as 4 pounds
+- 3 pound pork butt or shoulder (between 2 1/2 to as much as 4 pounds)

 - 1 large onion chopped